 If you're lucky enough to be jailbroken, you can use a jailbreak app such as Snooze by Julian Weiss ($0.99), Sleeper by Joshua Seltzer ($0.99), Snooze++ by Aryamaan (free), or Aurore by ($1.99).
 You'll want to use one that's compatible or at least works with your current iOS version.

 If you're not jailbroken or don't want to jailbreak, you have to get a little bit creative.
 One thing you can try is timing your other alarms around the nine-minute snooze.
-Let's say you want snooze increments that are about four to five minutes.
+Let's say you want snooze increments of about four to five minutes.
 If you want your alarm to start sounding off at 6:00 a.m., set another alarm for 6:04 a.m. — and that's it.

 When you snooze those two alarms by either hitting "Snooze" on the lock screen, one of your volume buttons, or the Side button (the Home button will stop the alarm), the subsequent alarms will go off that you can snooze: 6:09, 6:13, 6:18, 6:22, 6:27, 6:31, and so on.